jerry-ye-xu/hellofresh-swe-challenge/README.md

 ## Worklog

+- 0.0.7: 01/12/20 - Add end point for updating rows in ingredient dimension table.
+Update relevant tables to use composite keys.
+- 0.0.6: 30/12/20 - Add end points for updating rows in nutrient and instruction dimension tables.
+- 0.0.5: 28/12/20 - Set up API for weekly_meals and recipe_ratings.
 - 0.0.4: 24/12/20 - Set up Flask structure including blueprints, models etc. Test simple GET method to retrieve recipes.
 - 0.0.3: 22/12/20 - Insert fake data into the tables, add reasons for omitting certain details.
 - 0.0.2: 21/12/20 - Create Makefile, scripts to build and teardown containers.